Chairman: Raymond Ackerman Trustees:

 Back to top

-Contemporary dance teacher and choreographer
+Guest dance teacher and Choreographer

 Mamela is an award-winning dancer from Gugulethu near Cape Town.